Real vs. Fake Christmas Trees: Which is Better For the Environment?

 Are Real Christmas Trees Better For the Environment?

-In short: sustainable Christmas tree farms are both the ethical andsustainable choice: they can be great for the environment and for the people who work and live on them, for whom jobs and income are generated.
-And of course, unlike fake trees, real trees are completely biodegradable and can be used for lumber, turned into mulch, donated to restoration projects, composted and used to fertilize next year’s crop, fed to goats (check with your grower to ensure no chemicals were used), and more!
+And of course, unlike fake trees, real trees are completely biodegradable and can be used for lumber, turned into mulch, donated to restoration projects, composted and used to fertilize next year’s crop, fed to goats (check with the farmer to ensure no chemicals were used), and more!

 woman carrying christmas tree